superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 interactive and the complete dataset can be downloaded as a .csv file for offline analyses.

-(@gc_fet_multiple_groups) Figure 8. **Automatic group comparisons based on metadata categories** A screen capture demonstrating the ‘all pairwise comparisons’ between selected metadata categories.
-In this example, those genomes under the metadata category ‘Isolation Host’ are compared pairwise in all possible combinations for the categories ‘Bos taurus (cow)’, ‘Homo sapiens (human)’, and \`Environmental source\`.
-The resulting SNPs in the shared regions for each comparison are ranked by p-value, from most statistically predictive of the group to least, with false discovery rate multiple testing correction.
-The results table is interactive and the complete dataset can be downloaded as a .csv file for offline analyses.

 (@vf_output) Figure 9. **Virulence factor analyses in SuperPhy** A screen capture showing the matrix representation of all genomes that